-Canaccord Genuity Group Inc. CSHP Replacement Annual Bonus Equity Deferral (ABED) Plan

-On March 21, 2012, the Company introduced the Replacement ABED Plan, which replaced the ABED plans that existed at CSHP as of the acquisition date.
-Eligible employees who participated in the CSHP ABED plans were granted options to purchase common shares of the Company under the Replacement ABED Plan.
+Canaccord Genuity Group Inc. Collins Stewart Hawkpoint Replacement Annual Bonus Equity Deferral (ABED) Plan granted options to purchase common shares of the Company under the Replacement ABED Plan.
 The exercise price of these options was \$nil.
 The options, which are now vested, vested between one and three years from the acquisition date of CSHP.
 In accordance with IFRS 3, "Business Combinations" (IFRS 3), a portion of the awards granted was included as part of the purchase consideration for the acquisition of CSHP and a portion was deferred and amortized to incentive compensation expense over the vesting period.
 The awards were fully amortized as of March 31, 2015.